 Since 28th February 2005 it has been a legal requirement for all equidae to be issued with a passport from a DEFRA/Scottish Government approved Passport Issuing Organisation (PIO).
 The Clydesdale Horse Society (CHS) is an authorised PIO.
-EU Commission Regulation 2015 / 262 came into force from 1 January 2016.

 Equine Passport Application

-The owner of an equine (horse, pony or donkey) has specific legal responsibilities under the Horse Passport Regulations 2009.
+The owner of an equine (horse, pony or donkey) has specific legal responsibilities under the Horse Passport Regulations.
 Failure to comply may mean that the local authority (usually Trading Standards) takes enforcement action.
 The maximum penalty for each offence is £5000, two years imprisonment or both.
-Remember it is the responsibility of the owner to apply for a passport and that it is an offence not to have a veterinarian microchip a foal prior to applying for a passport and it is an offence to apply for a passport from an authorised Passport Issuing Organisation (PIO) after the equine is 6 months old or after the 31st of December of the year of birth whichever is the later.
+Remember it is the responsibility of the owner to apply for a passport, that it is an offence not to have a veterinarian microchip a foal prior to applying for a passport and that it is an offence to apply for a passport from an authorised Passport Issuing Organisation (PIO) after the equine is 6 months old or after the 31st of December of the year of birth whichever is the later.
 If a horse already has a passport it is illegal to apply for another passport.

 Application for passports should be made within the statutory limit (within 6 months of birth or before 31 December in the year of birth, whichever is the later).
-In accordance to Horse Passport Regulations, CHS is required to report any application received outside the statutory limit.
+In accordance to Horse Passport Regulations, CHS is required to report an application received outside the statutory limit.